andy-guttridge/tribehub_react/README.md

 - The technique to add modal dialogs to the end of the body element in the DOM is from [upmostly.com](https://upmostly.com/tutorials/modal-components-react-custom-hooks)
 - How to use the `:global` selector in CSS to ensure styles are overriden in a React component from [Stack Overflow](https://stackoverflow.com/questions/42191671/css-modules-reactjs-parent-and-child-css-classes-in-different-components)
 - How to use `require` to ensure webpack processes local images is from [Stack Overflow](https://stackoverflow.com/questions/34582405/react-wont-load-local-images)
+- How to use CSS filters to colour a SVG is from [Stack Overflow](https://stackoverflow.com/questions/22252472/how-can-i-change-the-color-of-an-svg-element)

 The following documentation was referenced extensively throughout the project: